Buying guide

 • 2024: Hybrid variant introduced

-Price Range: $24,000-$50,000
+Price range: $24,000-$50,000

 Verdict: Excellent new generation but premium pricing.
 Si and Type R have long waiting lists.
 Standard models offer great value.